 - Name 3 companies in the transport sector which fall under the sharing economy.
 Possible answers – OLA, UBER, Rapido

-- Name the first company in India to focus on self-driven cars – Zoomcar
+- The first company in India to focus on self-driven cars – Zoomcar

 - Name 3 crowdfunding platform – Ketto, Kickstarter, Wishberry (Possible answers, there are few more)

 - Which is the phone network to give free local and roaming calls to any network and the lowest international call tariffs in the world – Jio